 UC: Social Sciences, Intercultural Understand

 SO 265.
-Work, Careers, and You.3 Credits.
+Work and Occupations.3 Credits.

 Students explore the meaning and experiences of work and occupations, both for society as a whole and for their own personal career paths.
 Students examine how work gives meaning to and shapes our lives in profound ways.
 Topics explored are trends in the current labor market-the types of occupations and jobs that are available, what those occupations and jobs are like, and what these characteristics mean for the lives of the people who hold them.
 Students will also examine their own strengths, interests, and future professional goals.